CS-Developer-2020/StoryTell/README.md

 ⭐ StoryTell ⭐
 ©️ Alexey Shatalov & Yaron Romano ©️

+Application for sharing photos with elements on social network.
+Allowing you to take photos and distribute them to users.
+There is an ability to interact with users through comments.
+UI: Material Design, Recycler View and Fragments.
+Server side: Firebase authentication, database and messaging.
+Runtime permissions for camera, phone gallery, notifications.

 • Developing a client side in an Android environment, including building applications using OOP in Java.
 • Experience in UX/UI design.